- Pond Productivity

 - Numerous ponds don’t have recorded maximum or average depths

-- Calculate pond volumes and delineate watersheds so volume-to-watershed ratios can be determined for all ponds monitored
+- Pond volumes should be calculated and watersheds delineated so volume-to-watershed ratios can be determined for all ponds monitored

 Regardless of pond health, there are easy-to-implement strategies that would benefit a pond.
 The HRU tool used in this project located phosphorus loading hotspots on pond shores (Hydrologic Response Unit tab (Figure 1)).
 Towns could reference this map to implement stormwater control measures.